-The approximately 210 gpd O&M facility water demand during the Project's operations would be serviced via connection to existing On-Reservation facilities in the vicinity, generally consistent with the connection and sizing necessary for a single-family home.
+The approximately 210 gpd O&M facility water demand during the Project's operations would be serviced via connection to existing On-Reservation facilities in the vicinity of the proposed O&M facility, generally consistent with the connection and sizing necessary for a single-family home.
+Additionally, project design feature PDF-HY-1 related to water collection would be implemented as part of Project operations.
+Full details of this project design feature are located in Appendix P.